fkautz/zet/20220120181605/README.md

 # CVE-2022-0185

 * TLDR 1: Update your kernel!
-* TLDR 2: Always drop capabilities or future CVEs will burn you!
+* TLDR 2: Always drop capabilities and permissions or future CVEs will burn you!

 A recent vulnerability was discovered where an integer underflow bypasses a bounds check, allowing for unconstrained writes to anywhere in memory.
 Skipping most of the details, I discovered in the announcement that `CAP_SYS_ADMIN` is required to exploit it.